AY2223S1-CS2103T-T10-2/tp/docs/DeveloperGuide.md

    1. Perform step 1~4 in `Getting upcoming meetings` above.

-   2. Swtich back to the main FABook window.
+   2. Switch back to the main FABook window.

    3. Add one meeting to any client with meeting time within the next 7 days.